shauncollett/GatheringData-CourseProject/README.md

 ### Code Book
 run_analysis.R will export a tidy dataset into tidy.txt at the root of the repo, with the following variables:
-* activity_name: a descriptive name given to each activity the volunteer performed.
+* activityname: a descriptive name given to each activity the volunteer performed.
-* subject_id: volunteer id.
+* subjectid: volunteer id.
 * mean and standard deviation measurements: for each variable, this is the mean of either the mean or standard deviation as noted in the variable's name.
 The variable name is descriptive of the source and type of mesaurement - source being the accelerometer or gyroscope.
+All variable names have been reformatted to be lower name, remove dots and remove underscores.
 For more information on the feature names, please see features_info.txt and features.txt file in the root of the data directory.
 I also recommend reading the README.txt, located in the root of the data directory.